 Smart application of connected technology can dramatically enhance homeowner security and peace of mind.
-A very simple example most of us can relate with involves forgetting to arm the security system when leaving for work in the morning.
-In this case, coupling traditional security with smart home technology enables the homeowner to control the system right from their smart phone.
+A very simple example most of us can relate to involves forgetting to arm the security system when leaving for work in the morning.
+In this case, coupling traditional security with smart home technology enables the homeowner to control the system right from their smartphone.

-Now consider a slightly more elaborate use case involving the integration of motion detection, remote video and access control.
-When a visitor arrives at the front door of the home, real time video automatically begins streaming to the homeowner’s smart phone.
-After viewing the video, the homeowner can decide whether or not to remotely disarm the security system, unlock the door and allow the visitor access to the home.
+Now consider a slightly more elaborate use case involving the integration of motion detection, remote video, and access control.
+When a visitor arrives at the front door of the home, the real-time video automatically begins streaming to the homeowner’s smartphone.
+After viewing the video, the homeowner can decide whether or not to remotely disarm the security system, unlock the door, and allow the visitor access to the home.

 From a security dealer perspective, the great thing about these examples and countless others is that security and peace of mind are at the core of the use case.
 This creates an opportunity for dealers to extend their product line to deliver more value to the homeowner and grow their business.
 As smart home technology continues to gain momentum, homeowners will come to expect security dealers to offer fully interactive security systems as part of their portfolio.